 - separation from the nail bed

-Inflammation in the uvea is called uveitis.
-Symptoms of uveitis include:
+Symptoms of uveitis may include:

-- blurry vision
+- blurred vision

 - light sensitivity

-Left untreated, PsA can lead to permanent joint damage.
+If left untreated, PsA can lead to permanent joint damage.
 It’s important to get treatment early to preserve joint structure and function.